hakyimlab/summary-gwas-imputation/README.md

 This repository contains tools to harmonize GWAS summary statistics to a given reference.
-The main application is harmonization of a public gwas' variants to those in the GTEx study, and allow imputation of summary satistics for missing variants.
+The main application is harmonization of a public gwas' variants to those in the GTEx study, and allow imputation of summary statistics for missing variants.

 You can also find tools to run colocalization (COLOC or Enloc) on them.